malvemithesh3/JsonpowerDB_MicroProject/README.md

 Secure and Reliable: In-built security measures and a reliable transactional system.

 Ease of Use: Minimal code for CRUD operations, reducing development time significantly.

+## Release History

+Version 1.0.0 (2024-11-25): Initial release of the Shipment Management Form, integrated with JsonPowerDB for managing shipment details.

 ## Scope of Functionalities